a-karma/Bogor_Workshop/DAY_3/Session3.md

 Now we should have a long form data frame object for every cluster with the metadata (samples and regions) attached.

-Using this we will make the stacked barplots using `geom_col`, this will mean that the bars add up to 1.
+Using this we will make the stacked barplots using `geom_col()`, this is for a barchart where the bars will mean that the bars add up to 1.
-We build it up like the ggplot for the PCA.
+We plot in ggplot using the same process as before.
+First we can make the basic plot:
 ```sh
 admix_plot_k2 <- ggplot(data = babik2_L) +
     geom_col(aes(x=sample, y=value, fill=name)) +
     scale_y_continuous(expand = c(0,0))
 ```
 - start with specifying the data
-- then the geom and the aesthestics for the bar plot
+- then we specify the geom and the aesthestics for the bar plot
-- the final option (`scale_y_continuous(expand = c(0,0))`) extends the bars to the bottom of the yaxis
+- the final option (`scale_y_continuous(expand = c(0,0))`) is just to make the bars extend to the bottom of the x-axis

-Take a look at the plot, does this look right?
-Probably not quite.
+Take a look at the plot, can you tell anything about whether the babirusa from the same region show the same patterns of ancestry?
+Probably not quite yet as the bars are just in the order R has read the sample column in the metadata.
-We need to split up the regions, we do this we facets.
+We need to split up the columns by the regions, the quick way to do this is with facets.
-So to the base plot add this line:
+To the base plot add this line:
 ```sh
 admix_plot_k2 <- admix_plot_k2 + facet_wrap(~region, scales = "free", nrow = 1)
 ```
+- this is the function `facet_wrap()` where we specify we want it to be split by region
+- `scales = "free"` stops R trying to plot every sample in every region
+- and `nrow = 1` makes sure they are in a line, and not in a square
+> Hint - try running it without these options, what do you see?

 Finally to make the names readable and label the y axis correctly we can add:
 ```sh